-This feature also turns on the approach lighting in the outside mirrors - if equipped.
-Refer to "Mirrors" in "Understanding The Features Of Your Vehicle" for further information.
+This feature also turns on the approach lighting in the outside mirrors (if equipped).

-The lights will fade to off after approximately 30 seconds or they will immediately fade to off once the ignition switch is turned to ON/RUN from the OFF position.
+The lights will fade to off after approximately 30 seconds, or they will immediately fade to off once the ignition is placed in the ON/RUN position from the OFF position.

-- The front courtesy overhead console and door courtesy lights do not turn on if the dimmer control is in the "Dome ON" position (extreme top position). - The Illuminated Entry system will not operate if the dimmer control is in the "Dome defeat" position (extreme bottom position).
+- The front courtesy overhead console and door courtesy lights will turn on if the dimmer control is in the "Dome ON" position (extreme top position). - The Illuminated Entry system will not operate if the dimmer control is in the "Dome defeat" position (extreme bottom position).